Skip to content

 At the very basic level, developing using Vite is not that different from using a static file server.
 However, Vite provides many enhancements over native ESM imports to support various features that are typically seen in bundler-based setups.

-NPM Dependency Resolving and Pre-Bundling
+npm Dependency Resolving and Pre-Bundling

 Native ES imports do not support bare module imports like the following: